ptmsk/mandarin-square-capturing/README.md

 We hope this will take you back to your childhood.

+# Team Information
+1. Trần Trung Thái
+2. Lê Xuân Huy
+3. Lâm Phạm Trọng Phúc
+4. Trần Hoàng Nhật Huy

 # Bitmap display
-Some bitmap setting will be required for this game.
+Some bitmap settings will be required for this game.
 - Unit Width in Pixels: 4

 - Unit Height in Pixels: 4